Gerola/Honeypot-Project/README.md

 - If using a port below 1024 you need to use ` sudo ` because all those are privileged ports.
 Which HTTP (80) and SSH (22) ports are
 - Create a key with the command ` ssh-keygen -t rsa ` to have the server operate correctly when run in SSH mode

-## Convert Data to PDF
+## Convert Data to PDF File
-After data is collected from the honeypots run the command to get graphs from the data in a pdf file.
+After data is collected from the honeypots run the command ` python3 honeypot -o 1 ` to get the pdf file with the graphs generated from the available data.

 ## Disclaimer
 - The author is not responsible for anything that happens when running this honeypot.
 Use for **educational** and **legal** purposes only.